tenxsoydev/karen-yank.nvim/README.md

 <details>
 <summary><sub><code>*timeoutlen</code>…</sub></summary>

 <blockquote><sub>"Time in milliseconds to wait for a mapped sequence to complete" (default 1000ms) – vim-docs.</sub></blockquote>

+<sub>To say a word about this VIM setting that goes beyond the use of this plugin:</sub>

 <sub>In musical terms, we could say that this is the time interval in which a sequence of notes in an arpeggio needs to be played in order to be recognized as a chord.</sub>

 <sub>A value like `350` is imho appropriate.
 Values that are too short can cause unintended behavior and interference with some keyboards.
 In my experience, some key sequences, e.g., on programmable keyboards with Tap-Hold layer keys may not get tracked with a timeoutlen < 200.
-This is no realted to the use of this plugin.
 Check `:h timeoutlen` to set it up to your preference.</sub>

 </details>